jokroese/meet-me-halfway/README.md

 ## Meet Me Halfway

 **Meet Me Halfway** is a website to help you meet your friends, family and clandestine lovers more easily, more often and for less money.
-It finds the places that you could both fly to cheaply and gives you the cost.
+Taking the dates of travel and the locations of you and your missed one, it returns the cheapest three places to meet and the price of the flights.

 ### Details